Influenza, or the 'flu', is an infection of the nose, throat and lungs caused by the influenza virus.

 The risk of complications is greater for seniors 65 years and older, pregnant individuals, children under 5 years of age, and people with certain medical conditions.

-• Each year, about 12,200 Canadians are hospitalized because of influenza.
+• About 12,200 Canadians are hospitalized because of influenza

 How can I prevent getting influenza?

-The best way to not get influenza is to get immunized.
+The best way is to get immunized.
 The influenza vaccine is safe.
 It is much safer to get the vaccine than to get the disease.
 When you get immunized you help to protect others as well.

 Who should get the influenza vaccine?